PalisadoesFoundation/talawa-docs/docs/design/ux/talawa.md

     - Icons
     - Text
     - Dialog boxes
-2. If a design element stretches across the screen then it must be equidistant from both edges of the screen.
+2. If a design element stretches across the screen then, it must be equidistant from both edges of the screen.
     - For example: A design element consisting of an icon grouped to the left of a text dialog box should ensure the icon is the same distance from the left of the screen as the right most edge of the dialog box is from the right side of the screen.